 Table of Contents Hide

-The process also called sealing or groove and pit covering and it is pain-free without desensitizing the teeth.
-This process will be of great benefits to your child if they have the necessary conditions.
+The process is called sealing or groove and pit covering, and it is pain-free without desensitizing the teeth.
+This process will be of great benefit to your child if they have the necessary conditions.

 Sealants, who is it for?

 Not all children need fissure sealants.
 Not only this, not all types of teeth need that.
 If your child has one of the following conditions, better to go for sealing the teeth:

 - There are deep grooves on the chewing surface of the molar teeth

 - Teeth are at risk of decay